-All DTS students and staff spend four days, three nights at a nature retreat located within a several hour drive of Los Angeles.
+All students and staff spend four days, three nights at a nature retreat located outside of Los Angeles.
+Our college students serve as counselors, taking on a leadership role while building authentic relationships with the younger students.
 Activities include a ropes course, challenging hikes, outdoor games, and nightly campfires.
 All are designed to help students disconnect from the city, connect with themselves and nature, bond as a group, and push themselves out of their comfort zones.
-For many of our high school students, the retreat is their first time away from their homes and families, and serves as a safe step toward college readiness.
-DTS college students participate as counselors, giving all students the opportunity to share their varied experiences with one another.
+For many of our high school students, the retreat is their first time away from home and serves as a safe step toward college readiness.

 Bridge to High School

-Over the course of three weeks, rising 9th grade students are immersed in preparations for high school.
-Programming includes academic remediation in math and writing, executive functioning skill facilitation (time management and study skills, written communication skills, goal setting, and public speaking skills), an introduction to the DTS college-going culture, a health and wellness curriculum focused on fitness, stillness and nutrition, and intensive workshops in financial literacy, narrative writing, and body awareness.
-Summer Bridge yields a dramatic increase in students’ feelings of preparedness for high school academics, competence to begin high school math, confidence in their high school social lives, motivation to excel in high school and to attend and graduate from college, and the belief that they have the support to overcome any obstacle they may face in high school, including academic, family and social challenges.
+Over the course of three weeks, rising 9th graders prepare for high school.
+Programming includes academic remediation/advancement in math and writing, executive functioning skill facilitation, an introduction to the DTS college-going culture, and a health and wellness curriculum focused on fitness, meditation, and nutrition.
+Summer Bridge yields a dramatic increase in students’ feelings of readiness for high school- socially, academically, and in terms of their motivation to achieve.

 SAT/ACT Preparation Course

-Rising 11th graders participate in a week-long intensive course created and taught by our program partner College Access Plan (CAP).
-The week is bookended by two full-length practice tests and includes four review sessions the following spring.
+Rising 11th graders may opt to participate in a week-long intensive SAT or ACT course created by College Access Plan and taught by our STEM Specialist.
+The week is bookended by two full-length practice tests and includes 8 Saturday review sessions the following spring.
 Students meet individually with our College Access and Success Counselor to establish test schedules and review practice plans.
-CAP’s innovative course curriculum “addresses both understanding of content and question-design as well as students’ anxiety about these tests by using metacognitive tools that consider both what students know and what they feel.”
+The innovative course curriculum “addresses both understanding of content and question-design as well as students’ anxiety about these tests by using metacognitive tools that consider both what students know and what they feel.”